yWorks/yfiles-for-html-demos/demos/tutorial-graph-builder/04-group-nodes/README.md

 Note

-Please have a look in this tutorial step’s demo code in `create-group-nodes.ts` and play around with the hierarchic structure.
+Please have a look in this tutorial step’s demo code in `create-group-nodes.ts` and play around with the hierarchical structure.
 For example, try to use a separate collection for group items.

 [05 Implicit Grouping](../../tutorial-graph-builder/05-implicit-grouping/)